 As they grow they can then eat crushed vegetable flakes, small plankton, and brine shrimp.

-Only once they mature you can start feeding them a proper adult diet.
+Only once they are mature can you start feeding them a proper adult diet.

 Should You Keep The Silver Dollar Fish?
 (Summary)

 |Silver Dollar Fish|